Friday, December 24, 2010

 We heard a lot about the treaty during our cruise.
 Its terms have dramatically influenced the character of human activity in the polar region; particularly activity associated with research and the strategic value of maintaining a continual presence.

 Click here for a post on our first two excursions; both of which took place in Maxwell Bay.
-Then on to posts containing the most stunning images I swear my camera will ever record.
-Oh yes, in case your wondering, the time zone on board remained synchronised with Chile during our entire cruise.
+Then on to posts containing the most stunning images, I swear my camera will ever record.
+Oh yes, in case you're wondering, the time zone on board remained synchronised with Chile during our entire cruise.

 No comments: